 Alissa Valles (BA School of Slavonic Studies, University of London) is editing and translating Polish poet Aleksander Wat’s Diary Without Vowels.

 Cecilia Weddell holds a B.A. in Comparative Literature from Boston University, where she graduated cum laude and with honors distinction in the major.
-Her dissertation will be a bilingual edition, in her English translation, of columns written by the Mexican writer/diplomat Rosario Castellanos in the Mexico City newspaper Excelsior from 1963 to 1974.
-Cecilia is Assistant Editor at the Boston University journal of translation, Pusteblume, and she has worked at Harvard Review, Boston Review, and Cinco Puntos Press.
+Her dissertation will be a bilingual edition, in her English translation, of columns written by the Mexican writer/diplomat Rosario Castellanos in the Mexico City newspaper Excélsior from 1963 to 1974.
+She is an editorial assistant at Harvard Review and has formerly worked at Boston Review and Cinco Puntos Press.

 Mary Erica Zimmer (B.A. summa cum laude, Literature and Classical Studies, The University Professors, Boston University; M.A.T.
 English Education, Boston University; M.Litt., Mediaeval English, University of St. Andrews; A.M.
 Humanities, University of Chicago) taught for five years in the English Department of Louisiana State University; served as editorial assistant to Joining Music with Reason: 34 Poets, British and American, Oxford 2004-2009, chosen by Christopher Ricks (Waywiser Press, 2010); and is a freelance technical writer, editor, and researcher.
 A Trustee Scholar, Bradley Fellow, and member of Phi Beta Kappa through her work at Boston University, she was also a Rotary Ambassadorial Scholar to the University of St. Andrews, Scotland.
 Her doctoral dissertation will serve as a companion to selected works of Geoffrey Hill.